Irrational-Encoding-Wizardry/guide.encode.moe/CONTRIBUTING.md

 ### Citations

 If you are archiving another website's text or copying their images into this repository, make sure to cite your sources using APA formatting.
-To generate APA citations, use [Citation Machine][].
+To generate APA citations,
+use [Citation Machine][].
 Only use this if you fear the website is not a permanent source.

-For mid-document citations, use "in-text citations" with footnotes for the full citations.
-For a full document citation, simply place the full citation at the bottom of the document under a horizontal rule.
+For mid-document citations,
+use "in-text citations" with footnotes for the full citations.
+For a full document citation,
+simply place the full citation at the bottom of the document, under a horizontal rule.

 [Citation Machine]: http://www.citationmachine.net/apa/cite-a-website